saucelabs/sauce-school/codelabs/Module1_APITesting.md

 #### Idempotency

-**Idempotency** basically refers to an action that always results in the same server state, regardless of the amount of requests sent to the server.
+**Idempotency** basically refers to an action that always results in the same server state, regardless of the amount of requests sent to the server (though resources, or data, may change).

 For example, let's say you have a collection of comic books that exist in a box.
 If you were to remove all the individual comics from the box, you still wouldn't change the *state* of the box.
 Even if you make an additional request for more comics when none exist the box still exist, just without comics.